fishkingsin/ofxMTAction/README.md

 Introduction
 ------------
-A standardize OF format addons originally from: https://github.com/naychrist/ofxMultiTouchActions_example
+A standardize OF format addons repository originally from: https://github.com/naychrist/ofxMultiTouchActions_example

 create object which is draggable by tuio cursor